Become a Mediator in Missouri

 The Twenty-first Judicial Circuit (St. Louis County) also offers opportunities for mediating small claims and housing court disputes.
 Contact Mike at 314-423-1462.

-CONFLICT RESOLUTION CENTER OF ST. LOUIS CITY is a nonprofit organization that provides professional disputes resolution services are accessible to all residents. www.stlresolutioncenter.org or contact email@example.com
+CONFLICT RESOLUTION CENTER OF ST. LOUIS CITY is a nonprofit organization that provides professional dispute resolution services are accessible to all residents. www.stlresolutioncenter.org or contact firstname.lastname@example.org

 CONFLUENCE MISSOURI is a non-profit that trains and works with mediators to provide mediation in the St. Louis City and County. www.confluencemissouri.org or call 314-699-9235